legalsmeagol15/Helpers/README.md

 structures can be implemented in a general or generic way.
 I have built a collection here.
 Some of the particularly interesting ones:

-- `Deque<T>` - Why wasn't this part of the C# standard libraries?
+- `Deque<T>`  Why wasn't this part of the C# standard libraries?
 Does it exist under some other moniker?
 Well, sometimes the implementation is more fun than the use anyway.
 Enjoy that one here.
-- `DynamicLinkedList<T>` - Just like your basic `LinkedList<T>`, but with a reference to a `DynamicLinkedListNode<T>`,
-you can delete, add before, or add after in an _O(1)_ operation.
+- `DynamicLinkedList<T>`  Just like your basic `LinkedList<T>`, but with a reference to a `DynamicLinkedListNode<T>`, you can delete, add before, or add after in an _O(1)_ operation.
-- `IntervalSet<T> where T : IComparable<T>` - A weird data structure whose purpose is to maintain the true/false
-whether the set contains some `T` item.
+- `IntervalSet<T> where T : IComparable<T>`  A weird data structure whose purpose is to maintain the true/false whether the set contains some `T` item.
 Items can be added or removed in contiguous runs.
 For example, in an `IntervalSet<int>`, all the ints between 20 and 2,000,000 can be added in a single near-_O(1)_ operation.
 Obviously, the structure cheats by storing only where the run begins and ends, so the contents do not _really_ exist meaningfully on the set.
 But you can do cool boolean operations between two `IntervalSet<T>` operations.
-- `PipelineWorker` and `RedoWorker`.
-Suppose you have a task that needs to be performed asynchronously, but you don't care particularly when it will be completed.
+- `PipelineWorker` and `RedoWorker`  Suppose you have a task that needs to be performed asynchronously, but you don't care particularly when it will be completed.
 In the meantime, you might enqueue more work to be done as soon as the first item is complete.
-These inherits of the `BackgroundWorker` might be useful.
+These subclasses of the `BackgroundWorker` might be useful.
 This is the older style of multi- threading in C# so I don't know how they might compare with `Task`s or `async/await`.
 But they're event-driven and easy to use.